Eric B. Levey, MD

 Dr. Levey is a researcher and pediatrician specializing in the medical care of children with severe developmental disabilities.
 Currently, he serves as the medical director for both the Pediatric Feeding Disorders Continuum and PACT: Helping Children with Special Needs, and is the director of the Pediatric Pain Rehabilitation Program.
 He also serves as the associate medical director for the Carter Center for Brain Research in Holoprosencephaly and Related Malformations.
-He is an assistant professor of pediatrics at the Johns Hopkins University School of Medicine.
+He is an associate professor of pediatrics at the Johns Hopkins University School of Medicine.

 Dr. Levey completed his undergraduate studies at the University of Pennsylvania, majoring in economics and natural science.
 He graduated in 1989 and then remained at Penn for medical school, graduating in 1993.
 He did his residency in pediatrics at the Johns Hopkins Hospital from 1993 until 1996.
 After his residency, he completed a fellowship in general academic pediatrics through the Johns Hopkins University School of Medicine.

 Since completing the fellowship in 1999, he has been working at the Kennedy Krieger Institute in its spina bifida and cerebral palsy programs.
 He is the former director of the Philip A. Keelty Center for Spina Bifida & Related Conditions.
 While working with indiviudals with spina bifida and cerebral palsy, Dr. Levey developed an interest in feeding, swallowing, and pain issues that can occur with these patient populations.
 He is also a regular attending physician on the Inpatient Rehabilitation Unit.
 Current positions at Kennedy Krieger Institute include: